borellim/ut2004-ansible/README.md

 # Ansible playbook for UT2004 dedicated server

 This playbook / role configures a Linux machine with an instance of the Unreal Tournament 2004 dedicated server.
-These are the rough steps that it takes:
+It will take the following steps (roughly):

 - prepare the system with common settings;
 - configure firewall rules via UFW;